-- Design consultancy fronting Princes Hwy - to the existing train station building.
+- Design consultancy fronting Princes Hwy - The additional land title within the Southside Central centre adjacent to the existing train station building.

 The successful acquisition of these properties on the northern side is crucial to the development and success of the Master Plan.